nadnaps93/Japanese-grammar-cheatsheet/README.md

 <details>
 	<summary>
-		V / adj (plain form) shi : connecting verbs and adjectives in a single sentence.
+		{V / adj (plain form)} shi : connecting verbs and adjectives in a single sentence.
 	</summary>
 	<ul>
    <li> Satō san wa yasashii shi, kireida shi, ninki ga arimasu : Ms Sato is kind, beautiful and popular.
 (Describing something using multiple adjs)</li>
    <li> Ano mise wa uchi kara chikai shi, aruitte korareru shi, soreni nedan mo yasui desu kara kaimasu : That shop is nearer to my house and I can come by walking.
 Moreover, the prices are cheap.
 That's why I shop from there.
 (Stating more than one reason connecting adj and verb)</li>
   </ul>
   <li> Gomen, haha o tetsudauchi, repoto o yarana kereba narimasen : Sorry, I have to help my mother and have to do my report (Declining someone's invitation politely by giving reasons)</li>
 </details>

 <details>